zendframework/zf2-documentation/docs/languages/en/modules/zend.crypt.password.rst

 Password secure storing
 =======================

-``Zend\Crypt\Password`` stores a users password in a secure way using dedicated adapters like the `bcrypt`_ algorithm.
+``Zend\Crypt\Password`` stores a user's password in a secure way using dedicated adapters like the `bcrypt`_ algorithm.

-The example below shows how to use the bcrypt algorithm to store a users password:
+The example below shows how to use the bcrypt algorithm to store a user's password:

 .. code-block:: php
    :linenos: